gavinmcfarland/combino/DEV.md

 ## Publishing to NPM

-This project uses [changeset](https://github.com/changesets/changesets) for version management and publishing to npm.
+This project uses [Lerna](https://lerna.js.org/) for version management and publishing to npm.
+Lerna automatically detects which packages have changed and handles dependency resolution.

 ### Prerequisites

-1. Make sure you have write access to the npm package
+1. Make sure you have write access to the npm packages
 2. Ensure you're logged in to npm: `npm login`
 3. Have the latest changes from the main branch

 ### Quick Publishing (Recommended)

-After creating and committing your changesets, publish with a single command:
+Publish all changed packages with a single command:

 ```bash
 npm run publish